Updated October 11, 2023

-When it comes to taking down an old barn, finding the right person for the job is the first hurdle.
+When it comes to taking down an old barn, finding the right person for the job is the first and arguably most important hurdle.

-Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood, but getting someone to answer their phone or call you back in a timely manner can sometimes be easier said than done—an unfortunate truth to the demolition and construction industries, especially in certain cities.
+Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood.

 When it comes to barn demolition, it's especially common for a contractor—or just a person with a pick-up truck—to tell you they'll come and remove the easy-to-remove barn wood and pay you for it.
 This is not the same as barn demolition and will leave you with a useless heap on your property that you'll still have to have demolished and/or hauled away.

 The barn demolition contractor you hire should have the heavy equipment needed to take apart a barn, not just his two hands and a hammer (unless that's the type of service you're looking for).

 Bottom line: Your contractor should come with positive reviews from other customers, preferably someone you know and trust, and be appropriately licensed and insured to perform barn demolition in your area